askmike/gekko/README.md

 ## TODO

+* Create an easy way to backtest historical data and determine the effectiveness of different paramters.
-* Add the ability to use different exchanges (such as [btc-e](https://npmjs.org/package/btc-e)).
+* Add more exchanges (such as [bitfloor](https://npmjs.org/package/bitfloor) and [campBX](https://npmjs.org/package/campbx)).
-* Add a way to report about profits.
-* Figure out a way to calculate the succes rate of a method (or it's parameters) based on historical data.

 ## Credits